Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 ![Configuring IPv6 in a vRack](images/20240418-03.png){.thumbnail}

 The example above shows two hosts with their vRack-side interfaces configured with IPv6 public addresses.
 One host is configured manually, while the other has an IP address assigned automatically using SLAAC.
 All IP addresses belong to the first /64 subnet from a given public /56 Additional IPv6 block.
 Both leverage the vRack interface for public IPv6 connectivity.

+Default gateway for the first /64 subnet (bridged one) is the first address from the /56 block.
+In this example it is 2001:41d0:abcd:ef00::1.
+This is distributed via SLAAC, but must be manually configured (as a default route) if SLAAC is disabled - see **Static IP configuration** below.

 /// details | Via the OVHcloud Control Panel